drscotthawley/blog_fastpages/_posts/2021-08-06-Live-CL-Demo.md

 ## Addenda:

+*(I'm new to this video-making thing and TBH not sure I want to get good at it.
+I realize I'm over-animated...in a way that doesn't happen when I'm in front of a class, on stage or on TV!)*

 ### What I left out:

 * Various ways of getting a handle on choosing negative examples and doing so in a computationally efficient way (e.g. via [Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing)).
 But the paper by Wu et al has a good survey of these issues -- at least ca. 2017.
 And since then you can find newer treatments of such things as well, and I encourage you to do so -- I'll be joining you.
 Furthermore, if you follow the "Attract Only" methodology of SimCLR, then you wouldn't have any negative examples anyway. ;-)